 Despite significant progress, current tools and treatments are insufficient to eliminate malaria in many countries because of challenges such as growing insecticide and drug resistance and continued transmission by people who are infected but asymptomatic.

 The only sustainable approach to addressing malaria is eradication of the parasite.
 Donor countries cannot maintain funding of several billion dollars a year in perpetuity, and a resurgence of malaria could threaten hard-won progress.
 Eradication of malaria is biologically and technically feasible, with sufficient global commitment and major investments in transformative new tools and delivery strategies.

-Our Malaria strategy, updated in 2013, is led by Alan Magill, director, and is part of the foundation’s Global Health Division.
+Our Malaria strategy, updated in 2013, is part of the foundation’s Global Health Division.

 Malaria occurs in nearly 100 countries worldwide, exacting a huge toll on human health and imposing a heavy social and economic burden in developing countries, particularly in Sub-Saharan Africa and South Asia.
 An estimated 207 million people suffered from the disease in 2012, and about 627,000 died.
 About 90 percent of the deaths were in Sub-Saharan Africa, and 77 percent were among children under age 5.

 Malaria is caused by parasites transmitted by mosquitoes.
 Even in relatively mild cases, it can cause high fever, chills, flu-like symptoms, and severe anemia.
 These symptoms can be especially dangerous for pregnant women and young children who are experiencing the disease for the first time.
 Severe malaria can cause lifelong intellectual disabilities in children, and malaria’s economic impact is estimated to cost billions of dollars in lost productivity every year.